Skip to content

 Honoring advances in digital accessibility

-Join us for an inspiring night as we celebrate outstanding digital products that support the GAAD (Global Accessibility Awareness Day) Foundation’s mission to disrupt the culture of technology and digital product development to include accessibility as a core requirement.
+Join us for an exciting night as we celebrate outstanding digital products that support the GAAD (Global Accessibility Awareness Day) Foundation’s mission to disrupt the culture of technology and digital product development to include accessibility as a core requirement.

 2 of the 3 Gaadys trophies, one which reads 'In recognition of elevating accessibility to a first-class citizen' and the other displaying the back side of the trophy, a wood keyboard design with dark green, textured material for the keys.
 Both are on a gold cube base with the word 'Gaady' and a QR code.